AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

 We drop rows to remove incomplete, probably-corrupt, or irrelevant data:

--   Blank station information: we need to know where trips start and end.
+-   **Blank station information:** we need to know where trips start and end.
--   Huge or tiny trip times: are these bikes stolen, lost, or broken, then brought back into service?
+-   **Huge or tiny trip times:** are these bikes stolen, lost, or broken, then brought back into service?
 Did someone undock a bike, then change their mind?
 Is it some sort of internal system test?
     Whatever the cause, these outliers are irrelevant for casual vs member analysis.
     -   We filter out any trips longer than 24 hours or shorter than 1 minute
--   impossible speeds: remove any trips with an estimated speed over 70kph.
+-   **Impossible speeds:** remove any trips with an estimated speed over 70kph.
 This represents fewer than 20 trips at time of writing.
--   Station names can have multiple station IDs (did they get re-numbered?)
-We collapse these into single IDs.
+-   Station names can have **multiple station IDs or names** (did they get re-numbered?)
+We collapse these into single IDs/names.
-    -   Some station names are suffixed with " (\*)".
+-   **Some station names are suffixed** with " (\*)" or other patterns.
     This suffix is removed.

 ## New variables added